 September 4, 2017 – I’ve learned how to care for my hair and gained an appreciation for my hair texture.
 For so long, I wished for my hair to be straight.
 I thought straightening and chemically altering my hair would make me happier, but it didn’t.
-My hair is now approaching bra-strap length, and the healthiest its ever been!
+My hair is now approaching bra-strap length, and the healthiest it has ever been!

 This past year I focused more on growth and ensuring my hair stayed as healthy as possible.
-I’ve mastered some of my favorite go-to, low maintenance styles (e.g. braid-out’s and flat twists).
+I’ve mastered some of my favorite go-to, low-maintenance styles (e.g. braid-outs and flat twists).

 My hair is currently approaching bra strap length, and my hair puff game is amazing.
 I remember a time when I couldn’t get a full ponytail, or bun, out of my hair.
-And now, I have so much hair which could be credited to my hair care regimen, patience and overall consistency.
+And now, I have so much hair which could be credited to my hair care regimen, patience, and overall consistency.

 Reflection on my Natural Hair Journey